 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the market price of our common stock could decline.
-Based upon the number of shares of common stock outstanding on an as-converted basis as of December 31, 2014, and including the shares of common stock issuable upon the conversion of the shares of our Series E redeemable convertible preferred stock issued in March 2015, upon the closing of this offering (assuming the initial public offering price of our common stock is at least \$13.00 per share), we will have outstanding a total of 22,549,739 shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding warrants and options.
-Of these shares, as of the date of this prospectus, approximately 221,793 shares of our common stock, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering, except for any shares purchased in this offering by certain of our stockholders or held by our "affiliates" as that term is defined under Rule 144 of the Securities Act of 1933, as amended, or the Securities Act.
+Based upon the number of shares of common stock outstanding on an as-converted basis as of December 31, 2014, and including the shares of common stock issuable upon the conversion of the shares of our Series E redeemable convertible preferred stock issued in March 2015, upon the closing of this offering, we will have outstanding a total of 22,549,739 shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding warrants and options.
+Of these shares, as of the date of this prospectus, approximately 221,793 shares of our common stock, plus any shares sold upon exercise of the underwriters' option to purchase additional shares sold upon exercise of the underwriters' option to purchase additional shares sold upon exercise of the underwriters' option to purchase additional shares sold upon exercise of the underwriters' option to purchase additional shares sold upon exercise of the underwriters' option to purchase additional shares sold upon exercise of the underwriters' option to purchase additional shares will be freely tradable, without restriction, in the public market immediately following this offering, except for any shares purchased in this offering by certain of our stockholders or held by our "affiliates" as that term is defined under Rule 144 of the Securities Act.
 The underwriters, however, may, in their sole discretion and under the terms of the lock-up agreements, permit our officers, directors and other stockholders who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

 The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, based upon the number of shares of common stock outstanding on an as-converted basis as of December 31, 2014, and including the shares of common stock issuable upon the conversion of the shares of our Series E redeemable convertible preferred stock issued in March 2015 (assuming the initial public offering price of our common stock is at least \$13.00 per share), up to an additional 16,967,946 shares of common stock will be eligible for sale in the public market, a portion of which are held by directors, executive officers and other affiliates and will be subject to Rule 144 under the Securities Act.
+After the lock-up agreements expire, based upon the number of shares of common stock outstanding on an as-converted basis as of December 31, 2014, and including the shares of common stock issuable upon the conversion of the shares of our Series E redeemable convertible preferred stock issued in March 2015, up to an additional 16,967,946 shares of common stock will be eligible for sale in the public market, a portion of which are held by directors, executive officers and other affiliates and will be subject to Rule 144 under the Securities Act.

-In addition, approximately 3,982,249 shares of common stock that are either subject to outstanding options, reserved for future issuance under our equity incentive plans or employee stock purchase plan or subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, approximately 3,819,748 shares of common stock that are either subject to outstanding options, reserved for future issuance under our equity incentive plans or employee stock purchase plan or subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.